pdf-raku/FontConfig-raku/README.md

 The environment variable %*ENV<FONTCONFIG_FILE> defines the location of the FontConfig configuration file.

-This may need to be set to provide a custom configuration file, or FontConfig is giving an error "Cannot load default config file".
+This may need to be set to provide a custom configuration file, or if FontConfig is giving an error "Cannot load default config file".